iforce2d/linuxcnc-gcode-server/README.md

 ## LinuxCNC operator commands

-You can do most of the operations that linuxcncrsh originally included, plus a few more.
 Currently some of these might only work for a 4 axis setup.

 #### status
 Returns information about estop/machine status, task mode, axis homed, and work position, eg.: